PFCCLab/ast-grep-pre-commit-mirror/README.md

 # ast-grep-pre-commit-mirror

-[ast-grep](https://ast-grep.github.io/) pre-commit hook distributed via PyPI for seamless integration with Python projects.
+[ast-grep](https://ast-grep.github.io/) pre-commit hook that uses the PyPI distribution for seamless integration with Python projects.

 ## Usage